aimiyazawa/DS-Study_campus_recruitment/README.md

 👩‍💻 <br>
-I am a UX designer, currently working in the enterprise data science product team.
+I am a UX designer, currently working at the enterprise data science product team.
-In order to understand how my users work on their projects and its workflow, pain points and such, I decided to learn Python and Data science on my own.
+In order to understand how my users work on their projects, workflow, pain points and such, I decided to learn Python and Data science as well.
 I am a super beginner, but having fun with this learning experience!